How to Start an LLC in Utah

 Once you have verified your name is available, you may now select a professional service to complete the LLC formation process for you.

 Who can be a registered agent?
-A registered agent must be a resident of Utah or a corporation, such as a registered agent service, authorized to conduct business in the state of Utah.
-You may elect an individual within the company including yourself.
+A registered agent must be a resident of Utah or a corporation that is authorized to transact business in the state of Utah.
+This means that you can elect to act as your own registered agent, appoint a different LLC member, use a professional registered agent service, or hire a business attorney.

 Step 3: File the Utah LLC Certificate of Organization

-To register your Utah LLC, you'll need to file the Certificate of Organization with the Utah Department of Commerce.
-You can apply online or by mail.
+To register your Utah LLC, you’ll need to file the Certificate of Organization with the Utah Department of Commerce.
+You can do this either online or via mail.

 File the Certificate of Organization